variant-inc/react-native-variant-chat/README.md

 ### Android specific installation

 Make the following changes to Android configuration to avoid Freshchat SDK runtime warnings about a file provider for the camera.
+_Note: These steps support the use of the Freshchat SDK only.
+Changing chat providers will likely remove the need for these steps._

-In `android/app/build.gradle` add the following lines.
-Modify appropriatley for the consuming app.
+In the consuming apps `android/app/build.gradle` add the following lines.

 ```javascript
 defaultConfig {